Benedict College: Statistics

 Biography

-Charles L. Purce was an educator in Louisville, Kentucky, and Selma, Alabama.
-He was a leader in the Baptist church and president of Selma University and Simmons College of Kentucky, both Baptist institutions.
+Charles L. Purce was an American educator and academic administrator, active in Louisville, Kentucky, and Selma, Alabama.
+He was a leader in the Baptist church, and served as president of Selma University and Simmons College of Kentucky, both Baptist institutions.

 7. Karel Elodie Ziketh